dracory/base/README.md

 ## Environment Variables

-The Dracory framework provides easy access to environment variables using the `env` package.
+The Dracory framework provides easy access to environment variables using the `env` module.

-For information on environment variables, see the [env/README.md](env/README.md) file.
+For information on environment variables, see the [https://github.com/dracory/env](https://github.com/dracory/env) repository.

 ## Database